matatk/agrip/audioquake/BUILD.md

 For compiling the ZQuake engine binaries, follow these steps.

 * We used Visual Studio Express 2013, though 2010 and 2012 should work fine.
-* You need to install 'Microsoft Foundation Classes for C++' by following CodeProject's instructions: <http://www.codeproject.com/Articles/30439/How-to-compile-MFC-code-in-Visual-C-Express> -- however the download link for the Windows 2003 DDK is actually now <http://download.microsoft.com/download/9/0/f/90f019ac-8243-48d3-91cf-81fc4093ecfd/1830_usa_ddk.iso>.
+* You need to install 'Microsoft Foundation Classes for C++' as the code depends on these.
+We have updated the project files so that you should not need to do anything other than install the extensions.
+Instructions to download and install them, and update project config files are provided by CodeProject: <http://www.codeproject.com/Articles/30439/How-to-compile-MFC-code-in-Visual-C-Express> -- however the download link for the Windows 2003 DDK is actually now <http://download.microsoft.com/download/9/0/f/90f019ac-8243-48d3-91cf-81fc4093ecfd/1830_usa_ddk.iso>.
+Again, you only need to follow the installation instructions, as we've updated the project files to reference the required include files and libraries.
 * You should then be able to compile the engine executables on Windows.